|NATURAL CURVES SURFBOARDS|

-GENERATING SPEED AND POWER
+GENERATING SPEED and POWER

-Boards that find the power source in waves
+Surfboard designs that find the power source in waves

 Today's surfboards are the

 result of decades of surfing, shaping, and design.
-They generate and control speed and power
+They generate and control speed

-joy and professional competence to a wide spectrum of surfers.
+professional competence to a wide spectrum of surfers.
 Through a combination of

 tuned boards available today.
-It's up to the surfer's and shaper's imagination and logic
+It's up to the surfer's and shaper's imagination and

-where the surfboard will go from here.
+logic where the surfboard will go from here.

 Surfboard design is a simple combination of variables.
 These variables may seem overwhelming to some.
 They are anything but overwhelming, once you identify and become familiar with them.
-Generally, these variables include the template, rocker, foil (thickness flow), bottom contours, rails, fins and their placement, and the "glassing" of the board.
+Generally, these variables include the template, rocker, foil or thickness flow, bottom contours, rails, fins and their placement, and the "glassing" of the board.
 Some of these variables are more significant than others, but the single, most significant, and often overlooked variable is the synthesis of all the variables.
 All the design variables and elements must work with each other to achieve optimum results.

 Surfers, shapers, and designers recognized from the outset of the sport that boards developed more speed and power in bigger and or better waves.
 Such waves through size and or quality provide the resource to the design equation that makes boards fast and responsive and allows them to accelerate and turn on demand.